The Eternaut: Reception

 Shapira also criticized some aspects of the story, such as the presence of flying saucers that he found to make the story look dated.
 He also criticized the lack of relevant female characters, stating that Elena and Martita had no actual weight in the plot save as reminders for the protagonist of the family he longs for.
 Shapira additionally criticized what he perceived as the over-reliance on cliffhangers, while also noting that the story was initially published in serialized form, which left several cliffhangers at the moments when the original publication likely ended the chapters.

 El Eternauta: primera parte was listed among the classics of Argentine literature in 2000 by Clarín.
 In 2009, the Congress of Argentina declared 4 September, the day of the first publication of The Eternaut, "Day of the Argentine Comic"; in 2010, the Argentine Ministry of Education ordered several thousand copies of The Eternaut to be distributed in secondary schools.

 President Néstor Kirchner expressed his admiration for The Eternaut; in 2010, Kirchner ran an advertisement of himself drawn as the Eternaut in support of Cristina Kirchner's presidential campaign.
 The advertising, known as the "Nestornauta", was later used after the death of Néstor Kirchner a short time later.
 The "Nestornauta" is based upon one of the best known images of the character, used in the front cover of the 1976 reissue of the first story.
-The image keeps the snow flakes around the character, but removes the shotgun, as it could be associated with the violent guerrillas of the 1970s.
+The image keeps the snowflakes around the character, but removes the shotgun, as it could be associated with the violent guerrillas of the 1970s.
 It also changed the face of the character: besides using the face of Kirchner, it changes the grim and determined gesture of the original with a jovial and smiling face.